Rob Beckett: Career

 In March 2025, he starred in the first series of LOL: Last One Laughing UK, hosted by Jimmy Carr and Roisin Conaty, alongside Richard Ayoade, Sara Pascoe, Lou Sanders, Bob Mortimer, Judi Love, Joe Wilkinson, Joe Lycett, Daisy May Cooper and Harriet Kemsley.
+Beckett is set to appear on the second series of The Celebrity Traitors in autumn 2026.

 Personal life

 Beckett married Louise "Lou" Watts, a teacher, in 2015.
 The couple have two daughters.
+Beckett has two whippets, called Fred and George.

 Beckett is a supporter of Arsenal.
 He has attention deficit hyperactivity disorder and dyslexia.

-Beckett has two whippets, called Fred and George.